 Students are to bring sneakers to school on the day of the week for Physical Education activities (some students keep a pair in their lockers).
 Students may want to consider bringing an extra shirt and deodorant to use after the activities.
 If a student is unprepared for physical education three times during a quarter, he/she will automatically fail the class.
 To receive a diploma, the Commonwealth of Pennsylvania requires PE to be passed each year.
+High school students are required to earn 1 credit in health and physical education to graduate.
 Repeated unpreparedness for PE is interpreted as defiant behavior and a citizenship "zero" is given.
 Students excused from PE due to physical reasons must have a note from a physician and will be given appropriate alternative activities.